Coleman Mine

 The Coleman Mine is an underground nickel and copper mine operated by Vale 45 km northwest of Sudbury, Ontario, Canada.
 It is the flagship mine of Vale's Sudbury operation.
 The mine recently implemented the use of electric haul vehicles and installed an underground 4G LTE network.

 The mine is operated by a staff of 545 workers.

-Ore had been transported by rail or by truck for processing at Clarabelle Mill.
-Vale shut down processing at the mill in 2017 due to reduced output at adjacent mining operations.
+Ore is transported by rail or by truck for processing at Clarabelle Mill.